Table of Contents

 Integration Formula

 The following sets of formulas are a general presentation of the integration formulas.
-Basic integration formulas, integration of trigonometric ratios, inverse trigonometric functions, the product of functions, and a more complex set of integration formulas are all included.
+Basic integration formula are, integration of trigonometric ratios, inverse trigonometric functions, the product of functions, and a more complex set of integration formulas are all included.
 Integration is essentially a method of joining the parts to create the whole.
 It is differentiation’s opposite action.
-The fundamental integration equation is thus f'(x) dx = f(x) + C. The following integration formulas are generated using this.
+The fundamental integration equation is thus f'(x) dx = f(x) + C.

 Integration Formulas Class 12